tareko/recipes/lemon loaf cake.md

 * In a mixing bowl, combine the flour, pudding mix, baking powder, baking soda, and salt.

 * Gradually add the dry ingredients to the wet, stopping to scrape down the sides of the bowl.
 Add the lemon zest, and mix until just combined.
-Pour the batter into the prepared loaf pan.
+Pour the batter into the prepared loaf pan about half way up the pan.
 Bake for 55 minutes, or until center is fully set, and a toothpick inserted comes out crumb free.

 * After baking, let cool in the pan for 5-10 minutes.
 Run a knife around the sides of the pan, invert and remove from the pan, removing the waxed paper from the bottom.
 Cool completely on a cooling rack.